-Whip out your Apple Pencil and try out the 20 best iPad Pro drawing apps
+Whip out your Apple Pencil and try out one of the best drawing apps for the iPad Pro

-Although nothing can truly replace a good piece of paper or sheet of canvas for an artist, the iPad Pro comes incredibly close to bringing digital art up to the same level as analog art creation.
-The larger screen opens the iPad Pro to new levels of artistry and turns a fun sketching tool into a serious creative tool.
-Designed from the ground up with the Apple Pencil in mind, the iPad Pro is the ultimate digital canvas and the Pencil is its most versatile tool.
+Although nothing can truly replace a traditional piece of paper or sheet of canvas, the iPad Pro comes incredibly close to bringing digital art up to the same level as analog art.
+The larger screen opens the iPad Pro to new levels of artistry, and turns a fun sketching tool into a serious tool for creativity.
+Designed from the ground up with the promising Apple Pencil in mind, the iPad Pro is the ultimate digital canvas.
+Luckily, there are scores of drawing apps in the App Store, and many of them have already been optimized for the Pro’s enlarged screen and the Pencil’s fine-point tip.
+Below are 20 of the best drawing apps for the iPad Pro, so you can become the Michelangelo of the mobile world.

-More: The next Apple Pencil could have touch controls, according to this patent

-Luckily, there are scores of drawing apps on the App Store, and many of them have already been optimized for the Pro’s big screen and pencil’s fine-point tip.
-Here are 20 of our favorite iPad Pro drawing apps, so you can become the Michelangelo of mobile phones.
+Just pick up an iPad Pro for the first time?
+To help you get started, we’ve rounded up the best games for the iPad Pro and the best keyboard cases for the iPad Pro.

 Artrage ($5)